 When you look for a detox program, there are some things to keep an out for.
-It is recommended that you:

 Medical researchers are working to find prescription drugs that can ease some of the intense meth withdrawal symptoms.
 One being examined targets the glial cells, which are involved in inflammation in the body and brain.
 In animal studies, suppressing the glial cells led rats to self-administer meth less often or stop altogether.
 This indicates that the drug may suppress cravings, making sobriety easier.
 However, it is not available as a prescription medication for humans yet.

 You can do other things to support your long-term health, like learning more about eating healthy meals and meal planning, creating an exercise plan, finding a counselor or therapist who will work with you on a long-term basis, finding mutual support groups, and spending time with sober friends and family who support your journey.
 Withdrawing from meth can be challenging, but it is a well-understood medical process that professional detox programs can help you manage.